 When the assignment notation is used in a scope, where the optional attribute is set to "implicit omit", optional fields, not directly referred to in the notation, shall implicitly be set to omit, while mandatory fields shall remain unchanged (see also clause 27.7).

-When using the value list notation, all fields in the structure shall be specified either with a value, the not used symbol "-" or the omit keyword.
+When using the value list notation, all fields in the notation shall be specified either with a value, the not used symbol "-" or the omit keyword.
 The omit keyword shall only be used for optional fields.
 Its result is that the given field is not present in the given value.
 The first component of the list (a value, a "-" or omit) is associated with the first field, the second list component is associated with the second field, etc. No empty assignment is allowed (i.e. two commas, the second immediately following the first or only with white space between them).
 Fields or elements to be left unchanged shall be explicitly skipped in the list by using the not-used-symbol "-".

-When the value list notation is used in a scope, where the optional attribute is implicitly or explicitly set to "explicit omit, already initialized fields or elements left without an associated component in a value list notation (i.e. at the end of a value ) are becoming uninitialized.
-In this way, a value with initialized fields or elements can be made empty by using an empty pair of curly brackets ("{}").

 When using value list notation in a scope where the optional attribute is set to "implicit omit", optional fields wished to be omitted by the implicit mechanism, but followed by fields to which a value or template is assigned explicitly, shall be skipped by using the not used symbol "-".
 When all remaining fields at the end of the type definition are optional and they are wished to be omitted by the implicit mechanism, either the not used symbol "-" can be used for some or all of them or they can simply be left out from the notation.

 EXAMPLE 6:

-type record R { integer f1, integer f2 optional, integer f3, integer f4 optional, integer f5 optional } var R v_x := { 1, -, 2 } with { optional "implicit omit" } // after the assignment v_x contains { 1, omit, 2, omit, omit } var R v_x2 := { 1, 2 } with { optional "implicit omit" } // after the assignment v_x2 contains { 1, 2, <undefined>, omit, omit }
+type record R { integer f1, integer f2 optional, integer f3, integer f4 optional, integer f5 optional } template R c_x := { 1, -, 2 } with { optional "implicit omit" } // after the assignment c_x contains { 1, omit, 2, omit, omit } template R c_x2 := { 1, 2 } with { optional "implicit omit" } // after the assignment c_x2 contains { 1, 2, <undefined>, omit, omit }

+When using direct assignment notation in a scope where the optional attribute is set to "implicit omit", the uninitialized optional fields in the referenced value, shall implicitly be set to omit after the assignment in the new value, while mandatory fields shall remain unchanged (see also clause 27.7)

+EXAMPLE 7:

+template R c_x3 := { 1, -, 2 } // after the assignment c_x3 contains { 1, <undefined>, 2, <undefined>, <undefined>} template R c_x4 := c_x3 with { optional "implicit omit" } // after the assignment c_x4 contains { 1, omit, 2, omit, omit }

 27.7 Optional attributes